Skip to Main Content

 What do I need to 3D Scan from Home

-With advancements in camera sensors on smart phones and computer vision in photogrammetry software, it is now possible to create your own 3D model using your smartphone to capture the images and a computer to process them.
+Yes!
+With advancements in camera sensors on smart phones and computer vision in photogrammetry software, it is now possible to create your own 3D model using your smartphone to capture the images, and a computer to process them.

 What will I need?

-A laptop or desktop computer with Meshroom Photogrammetry Software - For this example we will be using Meshroom as it is open source and free to use.
-(The only caveat is that it requires a NVIDIA CUDA-enabled GPU but there are many alternatives out there.)
+• A laptop or desktop computer with Meshroom Photogrammetry Software.
+For the following example, we will be using Meshroom, as it is open source and free to use.
+(The only caveat is that it requires a NVIDIA CUDA-enabled GPU, but there are many alternatives out there.)

 Taking the Images